-Vice President of Recovery Services and Community Partnership
+Vice President of Recovery Services and Community Partnerships

 Mr. Kearse is a staunch advocate of services for recovering individuals, often highlighting his own recovery as proof of the merits of the recovery process.
 He has worked extensively over the past ten years to advance services for veterans.